Danial-Yazdani/GNBG_Generator.Python/README.md

 The repository aims to facilitate research in the field of numerical optimization by providing a flexible and user-friendly platform for generating and testing optimization problems.
 For detailed instructions and more information about the capabilities of GNBG, refer to the documentation provided within the code.
+This code includes a sample optimizer—the Differential Evolution algorithm (DE) from SciPy.

 ***Related Source Codes:***